hyomuk-kim/hyomuk-kim.github.io/_portfolio/project5_speech_synthesis.md

 [5] Kalchbrenner, Nal, et al. "[Efficient neural audio synthesis.](https://proceedings.mlr.press/v80/kalchbrenner18a.html)" International Conference on Machine Learning.
 PMLR, 2018.

 [6] Valin, Jean-Marc, and Jan Skoglund. "[LPCNet: Improving neural speech synthesis through linear prediction.](https://ieeexplore.ieee.org/abstract/document/8682804)" ICASSP 2019-2019 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 IEEE, 2019.

+***

+> I became interested in pursuing a career as a researcher while working on the speech synthesis project.
+Furthermore, through collaborating on AI voice support for robots, I have continued to nurture the same desire I had when working on TV system development – the exploration of dynamic systems.
+These thoughts have become intertwined with my passion for self-maintenance and track driving, combined with my love for cars, which has further fueled my strong desire for research in robotics and autonomous driving.
+So, in response to the request for resources to develop a multimodal interaction framework for "robots" and AR/VR, I decided to move to the AI Center with the hope of making a meaningful contribution to the robot system...